 Interested in learning more about quinoa?
 This post talks all about quinoa!

 Asian Turkey Meatballs

 - 1 pound ground turkey 93% lean/7% fat

 - 1 egg

-- 1 tbsp soy sauce (or tamari for gluten free version)
+- 1 tablespoon soy sauce use tamari for gluten free version)

 - salt optional

-- ¼ tsp low sodium soy sauce (or tamari if gluten free)
+- ¼ teaspoon low sodium soy sauce use tamari for gluten free version

 - Preheat oven to 400F.

 - Combine egg, onion powder, garlic powder, soy sauce, salt and pepper in a medium sized mixing bowl.
 Mix until combined.